ToriMagin/Project2_KingsCountryHousing/README.md

 To provide these insights, the King County Housing Data Set was analysed, which contains 20 features of houses sold in King County.
 A full description of the dataset's columns can be found below.
 The aim of this project is to develop a multiple regression model than can predict a house's price as accurately as possible.

 # Data Understanding & Preparation
-This dataset contains house sale prices, May 2014 to May 2015, for King County.
+This dataset contains over 20,000 house sales from May 2014 to May 2015 for King County.
 The data represents 20 different house features and the sale price.

 ####  King County Data Set Columns
 * id - unique identified for a house
 * dateDate - house was sold
-* pricePrice - is prediction target
+* price - is prediction target
 * bedroomsNumber - of Bedrooms/House
 * bathroomsNumber - of bathrooms/bedrooms
 * sqft_livingsquare - footage of the home